pepkit/looper/docs/pipeline-interface.md

 # How to write a pipeline interface

-If you're using *existing* `looper`-compatible pipelines, you don't need to create a new interface; point your project at the one that comes with the pipeline.
-This is described in  [Linking a project to a pipeline](linking-a-pipeline.md).
+If you're using *existing* `looper`-compatible pipelines, you don't need to create a new interface; just [point your project at the one that comes with the pipeline](linking-a-pipeline.md).

 When creating *new* `looper`-compatible pipelines, you'll need to create a new pipeline interface file.
 As long as a pipeline runs on the command line, `looper` can run samples through it.
 A pipeline may consist of script(s) in languages like Perl, Python, or bash, or it may be built with a particular framework.